-Tobias Fike, who works in Denver, CO, is an interdisciplinary, contemporary artist.
-The form of his work is incredibly varied and he approaches a range of concepts, from his personal experiences of family, place, and grief, to humankind’s’ temporal relationship with the universe and observations of time.
+Tobias Fike, who lives and works in a suburb of Denver, CO, is an interdisciplinary artist.
+The form of his work is incredibly varied and he approaches a range of concepts, from his personal experiences of family, place, and grief, to humankind’s temporal relationship with the universe and observations of time.

-Fike was born in Lincoln, NE in 1975, moved to Kansas City when he was ten, and then later returned to Lincoln to attend the University of Nebraska, where he earned a BFA in 2000.
+Fike was born in Lincoln, NE, moved to Kansas City when he was ten, and then later returned to Lincoln to attend the University of Nebraska, where he earned a BFA in 2000.
 He received his MFA from the University of Colorado Boulder in 2011.
 Fike has done multiple national tours showcasing his rich performance and collaboration-based projects.
-He is part of the Flinching Eye Collective, which was a 2014 Grantee of The Idea Fund, funded by the Andy Warhol Foundation for the Visual Arts.
+He is a founding member of the Flinching Eye Collective, which was a 2014 Grantee of The Idea Fund, funded by the Andy Warhol Foundation for the Visual Arts.

 Additionally, one of Fike’s collaborative works with Matthew Harris, a longtime colleague, is in the Kadist Art Foundation, Video Americas Collection, now housed in San Francisco, CA.